 Types of Social Structure

-Social structure or organization is a product of agents coordinating their activities in some fashion, this coordination can only happen by the individuals giving over their agency, their choices and actions to that organization, in people giving over their agency they allow the organization to make decisions on their behalf, they submit to follow orders and become obedient to the organization’s agenda.
-Without this submission and coordination we have no form of structure.
+Social structure or organization is a product of agents coordinating their activities in some fashion, this coordination can only happen by the individuals giving over their agency, their choices, and actions to that organization, in people giving over their agency they allow the organization to make decisions on their behalf, they submit to follow orders and become obedient to the organization’s agenda.
+Without this submission and coordination, we have no form of structure.
 It is only by police officers following orders that we can incarcerate people, it is only by people choosing to go to work every day that we get business organizations, it is only in our collective belief in money that it has value.
 So the question is then why do people give over their agency to organizations?
 Sociologies have really found three answers to this question, we do it either out of coercion, meaning we give up our choices because of the force others exert on us, or we do it in exchange, meaning we bind ourselves into organizations because we perceive the benefits to us to be greater than the cost, or we do it for normative reasons, meaning we form organizations and maintain them because we see it as a process through which to achieve a collective outcome that we value.
-Each of these different basis for giving over our agency create very different social structures with different process of change.4
+Each of this different basis for giving over our agency creates very different social structures with a different process of change.4

 Coercive organizations are driven by relations of conflict, military dictatorships are classical examples of coercive organizations, power is based on force, you give over your agency because ultimately of some fear that you have, as humans we actually use physical violence very rarely in our interactions, actually exercising violence is often a very last resort, what we do use though is intimidation, displays of power, manipulation, propaganda, neglect, acts of omission etc. that are ultimately all trying to force one into adopting certain actions and out of this we get some form of order and organization that is based on coercion.